nigelperks/BasicAssembler/README.md

 ## 1. How to build on Windows

 Clone the repo using **autocrlf=true** (CRLF on disk, LF committed).
-The recommend build is Debug for Win32 (x86), to avoid compile-warnings about type sizes, for debugging, and for unit-testing.

-In the top-level directory of the repo:
+Run the following in the top-level directory of the repo.

+Run one generator (-G) command and one build (--build) command, depending on whether you want 32- or 64-bit builds of Debug or Release configurations.
+All four combinations should build without warnings and pass the tests.

 ```
-md Build
+md Build32
-cmake -S . -B Build -G "Visual Studio 17 2022" -A Win32
+cmake -S . -B Build32 -G "Visual Studio 17 2022" -A Win32
+cmake --build Build32 --config Debug
+cmake --build Build32 --config Release

+md Build64
+cmake -S . -B Build64 -G "Visual Studio 17 2022" -A x64
-cmake --build Build --config Debug
+cmake --build Build64 --config Debug
+cmake --build Build64 --config Release
 ```